Cozary/Nameless-Trinkets/docs/trinkets/tear_of_the_sea.md

 ## Configuration:
 - **Is Enable**: Determines whether the trinket's effect is active or not.
-- **Swim Speed Multiplier**: The percentage increase to the player's swim speed efficiency.
+- **Swim Speed Multiplier Percentage**: The percentage increase to the player's swim speed efficiency.